alexfigliolia/galena/README.md

 #### Galena
 Instances of `Galena` behave as a container for `State` instances.
 Your `Galena` instance can contain any number of `State`'s and is designed to replicate the "global" application state pattern, without the performance hit incurred when making complex mutations to large state objects.

-Because your "global" application state using `Galena` is simply the composition of multiple `State` instances, your state exists in micronized operable sub-structures that can be individually subscribed to and mutated.
+Because your "global" application state using `Galena` is simply the composition of multiple `State` instances, your state exists in the form of operable sub-structures that can be individually subscribed to and mutated.
 This means, mutating one piece of your `State` does not effect other pieces of your `State`.
 All changes are isolated and safe from side-effects.

 ```typescript
 import { Galena, Logger, Profiler } from "galena";